 Britain’s most popular retirement hotspots have traditionally been in the south of England thanks to the better climate – not to mention proximity to the Continent.

-If you are retired and living as a couple or on your own, you may not need a property as large as a typical family-size home – but nonetheless, buying in towns such as these mean your money will not go as far.
+If you are retired and living as a couple or on your own, you may not need a property as large as a typical family-size home – but nonetheless, buying in towns such as these means your money will not go as far.

 How much does it cost to downsize?